 4. Alien Resurrection

-This movie might seem better because of nostalgia (first Alien movie I saw in theaters).
+This movie might seem better because of nostalgia (the first Alien movie I saw in theaters).

 Joss Whedon wrote the script and the crew of the Betty seem like a prototype-Firefly crew.